how to save water

 How are unsatisfactory storm overflows going to be addressed?

-Primarily we need solutions in place to deal with the excess volume of wastewater during times of heavy rainfall.
+Primarily, we need solutions in place to deal with the excess volume of wastewater during times of heavy rainfall.
 The most effective solution is to stop storm water getting into and overwhelming our combined sewer system by separating and diverting it elsewhere.
-The Living with Water Programme for Belfast includes examples of the use natural drainage to relieve pressure on the sewer network.
+The Living with Water Programme for Belfast includes examples of the use of natural drainage to relieve pressure on the sewer network.
 The installation of temporary storage for storm water and screens to remove visible material also help to meet the standard.

 How much will it cost to turn all unsatisfactory storm overflows back to satisfactory status?